bitcoindevkit/bitcoindevkit.org/content/blog/2021/hidden_powers_of_bitcoin.md

 ##### Examples of things achievable using Bitcoin Script:

-1. `Pay Someone (p2pkh/p2wpkh)` - A specific public key must sign to use the coins.
+1. `Pay Someone (p2pkh/p2wpkh)` - A specific public key must sign to spend the coins.
-2. `Escrow (2-of-3-multisig)` - Two parties need to sign together to use the coins.
+2. `Escrow (2-of-3-multisig)` - Two parties need to sign together to spend the coins.
-3. `Vault (locked)` - A specific key will not be able to use the coins for some time but another master key will always be able to use them.
+3. `Vault (locked)` - A specific key will not be able to spend the coins until a timeout but another master key will always be able to spend them.
-4. `HTLC` - The receiver needs to ACK the tx before a time, else the coins are transferred back to the payee.
+4. `HTLC` - The receiver needs disclose a secret before a timeout, else the coins are transferred back to the payee.

 ##### Motivation for Policies

 Unfortunately, due to its low-level and unusual stack-based nature, Script is pretty hard to reason about and use.
-Despite being around since Bitcoin creation, writing and understanding Script is not trivial.
+Despite being around since Bitcoin's creation, writing and understanding Script is not trivial.
 This is why the scripts for the above few examples are pretty lengthy and might not make sense at the first glance.
 When writing a script, we would want to know that if the logic we wrote is **correct**, **optimal** and **efficient in size** (use lower [weight](https://en.bitcoin.it/wiki/Weight_units)).